 • ADR Risk.
 ADRs involve risks similar to those associated with investments in foreign securities and certain additional risks.
-ADRs listed on U.S. exchanges are issued by banks or trust companies, and entitle the holder to all dividends and capital gains that are paid out on the underlying foreign shares ("Underlying Shares").
+ADRs listed on U.S. exchanges are issued by banks or trust companies, and ADRs entitle their holders to all dividends and capital gains that are paid out on the underlying foreign shares ("Underlying Shares").
 When the Fund invests in ADRs as a substitute for an investment directly in the Underlying Shares, the Fund is exposed to the risk that the ADRs may not provide a return that corresponds precisely with that of the Underlying Shares.

 - Concentration Risk.
 The Index, and consequently the Fund, is expected to concentrate its investments (i.e., hold more than 25% of its total assets) in real estate companies.
 As a result, the value of the Fund's shares may rise and fall more than the value of shares of a fund that invests in securities of companies in a broader range of industries.
 In addition, at times, the real estate industry may be out of favor and underperform other industries or groups of industries. - Corporate Real Estate Investment Risk.
-The Fund is expected to invest substantially all of its assets in real estaterelated companies which invest in properties leased to single tenants primarily on a "triple-net" basis meaning the tenants are responsible for property expenses such as property taxes, insurance and repairs and maintenance.
+The Fund is expected to invest substantially all of its assets in real estaterelated companies that invest in properties leased to single tenants primarily on a "triple-net" basis meaning the tenants are responsible for property expenses such as property taxes, insurance and repairs and maintenance.
 Investments in real estate companies involve unique risks.
 Real estate companies, including REITs, may have limited financial resources, may trade less frequently and in limited volume, and may be more volatile than other securities.
-The risks of investing in real estate companies include certain risks associated with the direct ownership of real estate and the real estate industry in general.
-Securities in the real estate sector are subject to the risk that the value of their underlying real estate may go down.
-Many factors may affect real estate values, including occupancy, the general and local economies, the amount of new construction in a particular area, the laws and regulations (including zoning and tax laws) affecting real estate, and the costs of owning, maintaining and improving real estate if the company is responsible for those costs.
-The availability of mortgages and changes in interest rates may also affect real estate values.
-Real estate companies are also subject to heavy cash flow dependency, defaults by tenants or borrowers, and self-liquidation.
-Because the Fund invests primarily in real estate companies, its performance will be especially sensitive to developments that significantly affect real estate companies.
+Investing in real estate companies entails certain risks associated with the direct ownership of real estate, such as a decrease in value of real estate, as well as the real estate industry in general.
+Many factors may affect real estate values, including occupancy, the general, regional and local economic conditions, the availability of mortgages, fluctuations in interest rates and property tax rates, the amount of new construction in a particular area, laws and regulations affecting real estate (including zoning and tax laws, environmental regulations, and other governmental action, such as the exercise of eminent domain), and the costs of owning, maintaining and improving real estate if the company is responsible for those costs.
+Real estate companies are also subject to heavy cash flow dependency, increased operating expenses, the skill of management, changes in property values and rental rates, overbuilding, losses due to natural disasters, casualty or condemnation, defaults by tenants or borrowers, and self-liquidation.
+Many real estate companies, including REITs, utilize leverage (and some may be highly leveraged), which increases investment risk and the risk normally associated with debt financing, and could potentially increase the Fund's volatility and losses.